skyfusion89/pokeapp/README.md

 git clone git@github.com:your_user_name/pokeapp.git
 ```

-and add a git remote with the git URL of the main fidor repository:
+and add a git remote with the git URL of the main repository:

 ```sh
 git remote add upstream git@github.com:skyfusion89/pokeapp.git